-- To make learning an enjoyable experience which develops pupils as fully rounded individuals and enables them to explore their talents and interests and achieve their potential
+- To make learning an enjoyable experience which develops pupils as fully rounded individuals and enables them to explore their talents and interests and achieve their potential in the larger world.

 - To develop their basic skills in communication, literacy, numeracy and decision making so that they are able to function in adult life